yeephp/yeephp/README.md

 [![License](https://poser.pugx.org/yeephp/yeephp/license)](https://packagist.org/packages/yeephp/yeephp)

 YeePHP is a framework designed with Web Developers in mind, without overwhelming your Apps or API Projects with overheads which reflect in the performance of your final product. https://yeephp.com

+YeePHP is not further supported.
+We decided shortly to publish a new Framework, used in a variety of new(er) projects, with even improved performance, and fully optimised for cloud deployments.
+Read and follow us at https://codecoda.com/en